-Azure App Services provide a host service that developers can use to develop mobile or web apps.
-Apart from this, developers can also use it to build API apps or Logic apps, which provides integration with SaaS.
-It replaces several separate Azure services, which include Azure Website, Azure Mobile Services and Azure BizTalk Services and gives you a single product called Azure App Services.
+Azure App Services provide a hosting service that developers can use to develop mobile or web apps.
+Apart from this, developers can also use it to build API apps or Logic apps, which provide integration with SaaS.
+It replaces several separate Azure services, which include Azure Website, Azure Mobile Services, and Azure BizTalk Services, and gives you a single product called Azure App Services.

 Want to become a Microsoft certified Azure Professional?
 Check Intellipaat Azure Administrator certification now!

 - Azure Web Apps provides a platform to build an app in Azure without having to deploy, configure and maintain your own Azure VM’s.

 - You can build Web App using the ASP.NET, PHP, Node.js and Python.

 - They also integrate common development environments like Visual Studio and GitHub.

 - You need to pay for the Azure compute resources you use.

 - Multiple Languages and Frameworks: Web Apps supports multiple languages and frameworks, including ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, and Python.
 PowerShell and other scripts or executables can also be used as background services.